The Ultimate Criminal Justice Career Guide

 Police Officer

 Police officers maintain public safety and order, collect pieces of evidence from crimes, and pursue and arrest people who commit crimes.
 They are responsible for the prevention, investigation, and report of suspicious activities.
-Police officers either work for the Federal, local, or State agencies adhering to a strict code of conduct regarding their roles and responsibilities while maintaining the law and integrity of their police powers.

 Security Guard

 Security guards are sought after wherever there are properties and people to protect.
 They monitor and patrol establishments, buildings, residential areas, and other places to prevent or stop crimes, theft, or violence.
-A security guard may also monitor employees as they are in and out of the building, ensuring the safety of everyone in the company.

 The majority of them have high school diplomas and are employed immediately in entry-level positions.
-However, some pursue additional training and education, such as an associate’s degree to land a more top-paying job.
+However, some pursue additional training and education, such as an associate’s degree, to land a more top-paying job.

 Lawyer

 Lawyers are advocates offering clients personal or business courses of action with the alignment of research, laws, and judiciary decisions.
-They represent parties in criminal trials advising their clients regarding legal rights and obligations.
+They represent parties in criminal trials, advising their clients regarding legal rights and obligations.

-These people can specialize in a specific field of law such as criminal law, intellectual property, international law, or environmental law, among others.
 Lawyers earn a bachelor’s degree and study three years of law school to prepare for bar examinations and some licensing programs as a requirement of the practice of their profession.

 FBI Agent

-FBI Agents are one of the highest-paid professionals in the criminal justice field.
+FBI agents are among the highest-paid professionals in the criminal justice field.
 They are highly trained individuals who investigate spying activities, terrorism, cybercrime, public corruption, civil rights violations, crimes, and weapons of mass destruction.
-Before becoming an FBI agent, individuals must undergo extremely rigorous hours of training in academics, operations, firearms training, and case exercises.
-FBI Agents have a bachelor’s degree from an accredited institution.

 There are numerous career opportunities that these professionals can start with, including Intelligence Analysis, Finance, Accounting, Information Technology, Engineering, or Applied Science, to name a few.